 It’s time for another Monthly DIY Challenge!
 This time around we’re all working with rope and SHOCKER; I made a planter ha.
 I feel like that’s always my go to.
 But I did really need one so I’m totally cool with it.
-I wanted to make something for the nursery and adding some greenery is always a good idea to liven up a space so I created this DIY Rope & Dowel Planter.
+I wanted to make something for the nursery and adding some greenery is always a good idea to liven up a space!

 I started out by staining my dowel rod in my go to stain color: Dark Walnut.
 Then I coated it with some poly to seal it up.